- About Rotary

 - Our Causes

 Your District Crocus Coordinator will be in touch with you soon regarding delivery of your Corms

 Spring each year sees a beautiful purple carpet of crocus blooming in many communities across Great Britain and Ireland thanks to the Purple Crocus Corm planting to raise awareness of the Rotary fight for a polio free world.

 Planting the purple crocus corms by Rotary and many community groups is a great way of getting active, having fun and talking to lots of different people about the need to eradicate the life threatening and disabling polio virus.

 Download our Planting Guide for a step by step guide on caring and planting your corms.

-Please note the crocus species being used are Ruby Giant.
+Please note the crocus species is Crocus tommasinianus (Ruby Giant or Barr’s Purple).
 Children should be supervised at all times and crocus corms should not be ingested.
 Crocus species are not toxic to people, however, if signs of sickness are seen medical advice should be sought immediately.